mathworks/FPGA-Adaptive-Beamforming-and-Radar-Examples/mvdr_demo/README.md

 - For the cable setup, you will need differential SMA connector DC blockers.
 Connect the differential ADC cables for the ADC Tile 2 (Ch 0 and 1) and Tile 3 (Ch 0 and 1) to the DAC Tile 0 Channel 0 1 2 and 3.
-- With the board booted fully and powered on, run the "RFSoC_MVDR_Demo.mlapp"
+- With the board booted fully and powered on, run the "RFSoC_MVDR_Demo.mlapp" by right clicking on it and selecting "run" or running it from the MATLAB command prompt:

+`>> RFSoC_MVDR_Demo`

 <img src = "mvdr_app.png" width="600">